 Alison Novelli

-Alison Novelli | they/them | is an intimacy practitioner, facilitator, and consultant.
+Alison Novelli | they/them | is an intimacy professional, facilitator, and consultant.
 They are passionate about decreasing stress and co-creating alchemically resilient artistic spaces.
-Novelli practices cultural humility and takes an intersectional approach to all of their work.
+Alison practices cultural humility and takes an intersectional approach to all of their work.

-Educational Background
+Selected Educational Background

 Teachers College, Columbia University — Masters in Sexuality, Women, and Gender in Clinical Psychology and Education (focus on LGBTQIA+ issues & Trans+ Health)